Get 80% off your plan for your first 6 months.*

 Do all business plans need an executive summary?

 Not always.
-An executive summary is essential if you're seeking funding or presenting to stakeholders.
-For simple internal plans, you may not need one.
+An executive summary is essential when seeking funding or presenting to stakeholders.
+For simple internal plans or early-stage idea exploration, you can skip it.

 How long should an executive summary be?